 Chief Judge Evans was first elected Chief Judge in September 2001 by unanimous vote of the circuit judges.
 He was re-elected to a second term in September 2004, a third in September 2007, a fourth term in 2010, and a fifth term in 2013, and a sixth term in 2016.
 Only the fourth person to serve as Chief Judge of the Circuit Court of Cook County, he also is the first African American to serve in the position.

 Under his leadership, there has been an unparalleled growth in free legal services for low-income, self-represented litigants, including a free mediation program to help homeowners facing foreclosure.
 Also, the court’s national reputation for its highly effective alternatives to incarceration for young people in trouble continues to grow.

-Chief Judge Evans has expanded court services to children with innovative drop-off child care that provides a safe, court-based haven for children whose parents or guardians are attending court.
+Chief Judge Evans has expanded court services to children with innovative drop-off child care centers that provide a safe, court-based haven for children whose parents or guardians are attending court.

 Throughout his career, Chief Judge Evans has been an outspoken voice for equal opportunities for women and minorities.
 At the court’s executive level, in particular, he has championed excellence and diversity.
-He has appointed 14 of the 17 division and district presiding judges, and half of those appointments have been women, minorities, or both.
+Women and minorities comprise half of the 17 division and district presiding judges he has appointed.